When you need to remove duplicates in a single column without deleting or shifting rows, Excel’s built-in Remove Duplicates tool won’t help:

 Here’s a quick example.

-- Sort the table by visit number in descending order.
+- Sort the main table by price in descending order, so the highest prices are at the top.

 The reverse operation of the example above is filling blank cells with the value above (or below).
 To avoid needing it afterward, consider working on a copy of the original column: duplicate the source column, remove duplicates in the copy, and keep the original intact.